-(k) Manager loan
+(k) Manager Loan

-The Manager loan is an unsecured loan advanced to Gryphon Capital Management Pty Ltd ("GCM") which is part of the Gryphon Group.
-GCM may use the Manager loan for working capital purposes, such as the provision of ongoing services to the Trust including but not limited to investor relations, capital management, to facilitate future fundraisings and pay costs of the offer of units in the Trust.
-GCM is required to pay both principal and interest on the Manager loan in regular instalments over the 10-year term of the loan, at an interest rate of 5% per annum.
-GCM may repay the Manager loan early at its absolute discretion, and must repay the Manager loan in full regardless of whether the Investment Manager remains the Manager of the Trust.
+The Manager Loan is an unsecured loan advanced to Gryphon Capital Management Pty Ltd ("GCM") which is part of the Gryphon Group.
+GCM may use the Manager Loan for working capital purposes, such as the provision of ongoing services to the Trust including but not limited to investor relations, capital management, to facilitate future fundraisings and pay costs of the offer of units in the Trust.
+GCM is required to pay both principal and interest on the Manager Loan in regular instalments over the 10-year term of the Manager Loan, at an interest rate of 5% per annum.
+GCM may repay the Manager Loan early at its absolute discretion, and must repay the Manager Loan in full regardless of whether the Investment Manager remains the Manager of the Trust.

-As at 30 June 2019 \$'000 As at 30 June 2018 \$'000 Loan to Gryphon Capital Management Pty Ltd 4,843 5,259 Accrued interest on loan 13 30
+As at 30 June 2020 \$'000 As at 30 June 2019 \$'000 Loan to Gryphon Capital Management Pty Ltd 9,972 4,843 Accrued interest on loan 29 13 Interest received 431 269